ARUNAGIRINATHAN-K/Resume_Analyzer/README.md

 ## AI Resume Analyzer

-A web application that analyzes resumes by extracting keywords, matching them against a job description, and providing a match score, missing skills, and a downloadable feedback report.
-Built with Flask, spaCy, scikit-learn, and SQLite, it features a modern dark-themed UI for an enhanced user experience.
+A web application that analyzes resumes by extracting keywords, matching them against a job description, and providing<br>
+a match score, missing skills, and a downloadable feedback report.
+Built with Flask, spaCy, scikit-learn, and SQLite,<br>
+it features a modern dark-themed UI for an enhanced user experience.

 **Table of Contents**